eHealthITI/HealthTourismHub-HTontology/README.md

 | Amenity | Amenities offered by accommodation providers entities |
 | Room | Room entities that are offered by accommodation providers |
 | AccommodationFeature | Categorizes a range of features within an accommodation |

+**This ontology specifically includes individuals created exclusively for the HTH application, focusing on entities related to Greece.
+It includes medical and accommodation providers, as well as detailed location information and tourism activitied that are designed to support the application’s needs.**

 ### Using the Ontology Handlers